monade/circular-progress-bar/README.md

   margin: 0;
   padding: 0;

-  /* diameter of the circle, we'll remove this later*/
+  /*
+  * Diameter of the circle: 500px,
+  * we'll fix the fact that this value is hardcoded later */
   height: 500px;
   width: 500px;
 }